APO- Prazosin Tablets

 Take your very first dose last thing at night, just before going to bed.
 Be very careful if you need to get up during the night, because you may feel dizzy and could fall.

 If your doctor increases your dose, take the first of that increased dose last thing at night.
-Again, be especially careful if you have to get up in the night.
+Again, be especially careful if you must get up in the night.

 It does not matter if you take it before, with or after food.